Partner acrobatics – Collaboration

 The chaos is back.
 I always create chaos.
 Always.
 Why can’t I stay with my own kind, follow a manual and select a manageable format?
 I consistently expose those around me and myself to clashes and unconventional meetings between people, perspectives, street and high-end culture, art and science, commercialism, and idealism.

 Unconventional meetings cause friction.
-Friction emits heat – that is certain, but with enough friction sparks start to fly.
+Friction emits heat – that is certain, but with enough friction, sparks start to fly.
 You never know which of the sparks will ignite a fire, and you cannot control where or when that fire will burn.
-And here I am, in the middle of the smoldering sea of fire of confused and whirling sparks.
+And here I am, in the middle of the smouldering sea of fire of confused and whirling sparks.
 Here, no one agrees.

 There is only consensus about one thing.
 A resounding unison demand for someone to bring some order!
-I am prepared to throw in the towel and take a strong lead to smother the fire, when I ask the pair acrobats how they can stand it.
+I am prepared to throw in the towel and take a strong lead to smother the fire when I ask the partner acrobats how they can stand it.
 They answer:

 When you work with others, you do not only carry your own tangles but theirs too.
 Everything has the ability to double; confusion becomes double confusion.
 You are confronted with yourself and your preconceptions.
 What you consider to be strength suddenly proves not to be strong, and what you think is weakness is not necessarily weak.
 From all the differences that grind against each other a common expression slowly emerges, one that is something else, I would like to say something more.

 I notice that I know what they mean.
-That out of the friction and the chaos come the possibility to achieve more than you would together with like-minded people in convenient ways.
-That when you have the strength and the courage to bend the element of chaos, a little further, a little more, the result will be greater than what we can find within our existing horizon of knowledge.
+Out of the friction and the chaos comes the possibility to achieve more than you would together with like-minded people in convenient ways.
+When you have the strength and the courage to bend the element of chaos, a little further, a little more, the result will be greater than what we can find within our existing horizon of knowledge.
 That on the other side of chaos, the unknown is waiting to be explored!